GSA/digitalgov.gov/content/posts/2015-04-14-live-blogging-the-analytics-dashboard-on-tax-day.md

 ### Fun Facts:

   * There are currently **3,297 people** on pages related to filing for an extension of the tax deadline.
   * Although today is the last day to file taxes, the top IRS page remains the “**Where’s My Refund**” page with **4,448 active visitors** looking to find out when they’ll receive their refund.
   * Despite IRS dominating the top traffic over the last few months, the usual top performers are weather pages from NOAA, which still has 4 pages in the Top 20 right now.
 Along with NOAA and IRS, the DAP program has participating sites from 38 federal agencies!

 _-Tim Lowden, Analyst on the Digital Analytics Program_

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/04/Screenshot9AM.gif" alt="A screen capture of a bar graph, showing that there were 130,929 people visiting government websites." %}
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/04/Screenshot9AM.gif" alt="A screen capture of a bar graph, showing that there were 130,929 people visiting government websites." %}

 ## 9:00 am Update